 - When used as directed it has an unusually high degree of safety to most plants, including herbs, fruits & vegetables.
-However, some plants in the Euphorbia family (Crown of Thorns, Poinsettia) have shown some sensitivity and orchids have been known to be very sensitive plants.
+However, some plants in the Euphorbia family (Crown of Thorns, Poinsettia) have shown some sensitivity and orchids are known to be very sensitive plants.
 If in doubt, test first on a small area of foliage.

-When should Organocide® be applied?
+When should Organocide be applied?